Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Introduction and Quantum Interpolating Ensemble

-which reflects the constraint $\tr\rho_{A}=1$ of density matrices.
+which reflects the constraint $\Tr\rho_{A}=1$ of density matrices.
 Note also that the normalization constants in the densities~(\ref{eq:HS}) and~(\ref{eq:BH}) are omitted.

-The study of the Hilbert-Schmidt measure has received substantial attention, see, for example, the results in~\cite{Lubkin78,Giraud07,Page93,Foong94,Ruiz95,VPO16,Wei17,Wei20,Malacarne02,Wei19,ZPNC11,Nadal11,Chen10,Liu18,Hayden06,Aubrun14,Szarek05,Kendon02,Aubrun12}.
-These results include information-theoretic studies of different entanglement entropies~\cite{Lubkin78,Giraud07,Page93,Foong94,Ruiz95,VPO16,Wei17,Wei20,Malacarne02,Wei19,ZPNC11,Nadal11,Chen10,Liu18,Hayden06,Aubrun14} as well as applications to quantum information processing~\cite{Szarek05,Kendon02,Aubrun12}.
-The relatively less-studied Bures-Hall ensemble~\cite{Hall98,Zyczkowski01,Sommers03,Sommers04,Osipov10,Borot12,Zski05,Ye09} gains renewed interest very recently~\cite{Sarkar19,Wei20b,Wei20c}.
-This is owing to the recent breakthrough in probability theory in understanding various aspects of the Bures-Hall ensemble~\cite{BGS09,BGS10,BGS14,FK16,LL19}.
-Despite the distinct behavior of Hilbert-Schmidt measure and Bures-Hall measure, an interesting question is whether one could propose a measure that interpolates between the two measures.
-This question has also been motivated by the observation in~\cite{Sarkar19} that the Bures-Hall measure tends to be more conservative than the Hilbert-Schmidt measure in estimating entanglement entropies.
-Namely, the Bures-Hall measure leads towards an estimate of less entangled states than the Hilbert-Schmidt measure does.
-In this context, one tries to control the appropriate amount of entanglement as a resource for quantum information processing by constructing new measures that interpolates between the two major measures.
+The study of the Hilbert-Schmidt measure has received substantial attention, see, for example, the results in~\cite{Lubkin78,Giraud07,Page93,Foong94,Ruiz95,VPO16,Wei17,Wei20,HWC21,Malacarne02,Wei19,ZPNC11,Nadal11,Chen10,Liu18,Hayden06,Aubrun14,Szarek05,Kendon02,Aubrun12}.
+These results include information-theoretic studies of different entanglement entropies~\cite{Lubkin78,Giraud07,Page93,Foong94,Ruiz95,VPO16,Wei17,Wei20,HWC21,Malacarne02,Wei19,ZPNC11,Nadal11,Chen10,Liu18,Hayden06,Aubrun14} as well as applications to quantum information processing~\cite{Szarek05,Kendon02,Aubrun12}.
+The relatively less-studied Bures-Hall ensemble~\cite{Hall98,Zyczkowski01,Sommers03,Sommers04,Osipov10,Borot12,Zski05,Ye09} has gained renewed interest very recently~\cite{Hu17,Slater19,Sarkar21,Sarkar19,Wei20b,Wei20c,LW21}.
+This is partially due to the recent breakthrough in probability theory in understanding various aspects of the Bures-Hall ensemble~\cite{BGS09,BGS10,BGS14,FK16,LL19}.
+Despite the distinct behavior of Hilbert-Schmidt ensemble and Bures-Hall ensemble, an interesting question is whether one could propose an ensemble that interpolates between these two.
+This question has also been motivated by the observation in~\cite{Sarkar19} that the Bures-Hall ensemble tends to be more conservative than the Hilbert-Schmidt ensemble in estimating entanglement entropies.
+Namely, the Bures-Hall ensemble leads towards an estimate of less entangled states than the Hilbert-Schmidt ensemble does.
+In this context, one tries to control the appropriate amount of entanglement as a resource for quantum information processing by constructing new measures that interpolates between the two major ensembles.